Exit Times for a Discrete Markov Additive Process: Upward Exit Problems

-\begin{proof} Following the same line of logic as in \cite{IVAN1}, we note that the events $\{ \tau_a^+ < \tau_{-b}^-\}$ and $\{ \tau^{\{ a\}}< \tau^{\{- b\}}\}$ are equivalent due to the upward skip-free property of $\{X_n\}_{n \geqs 0}$.
-Thus, conditioning on possible events and employing the Markov additive property, we obtain \begin{linenomath*} \end{linenomath*} and \begin{linenomath*} \end{linenomath*} Now, by recalling that $\mathbb{P}\bigl(J_{\tau^{\{a\}}} \bigr)=\widetilde{\bold{G}}^a$, solving the second equation w.r.t.\,$\mathbb{P}\bigl(\tau^{\{ a\}}> \tau^{\{ -b\}} , J_{\tau^{\{-b\}}} \bigr) $ and substituting the resulting equation into the first, yields \begin{linenomath*} \end{linenomath*} Finally, by multiplying through by $-\widetilde{\bold{G}}^{-(a+b)}$ on the right which exists when $\widetilde{\bold{G}}$ is invertible (see Remark \ref{Reminv}), we have \begin{linenomath*} \end{linenomath*} or equivalently \begin{linenomath*} \end{linenomath*} given that $\widetilde{\bold{W}}(\cdot)^{-1}$ exists (see Remark \ref{Reminv}).
-Note that $\widetilde{\bold{W}}(n)$ in Eq.\,\eqref{ScaleMat1} is a particular case of the scale matrix defined in Eq.\,\eqref{eqW1} with ${v}=1$.
-Moreover, we point out that the above result holds even in the absence of the occupation mass matrix, $\widetilde{\bold{L}}$, within the definition of $\W(n)$.
-This reinforces the point regarding the scale matrix only being defined up to a (matrix) multiplicative constant and the choice for including $\widetilde{\bold{L}}$ in the definition of $\W(n)$, which is only well defined as long as $\widetilde{\bold{L}}$ has finite entries (see Remark \ref{RemInvert} for conditions), will become apparent in the following.
+\begin{proof} Following the same line of logic as in \cite{IVAN1}, we note that the events $\{ \tau_a^+ < \tau_{-b}^-\}$ and $\{ \tau_{ a}< \tau_{- b}\}$ are equivalent due to the upward skip-free property of $\{X_n\}_{n \geqs 0}$.
+This follows from the fact that in order to drop below $-b$ and then hit $a$, the process must visit $-b$ on the way.
+Thus, conditioning on possible events and employing the Markov additive property, we obtain \begin{linenomath*} \end{linenomath*} and \begin{linenomath*} \end{linenomath*} Now, by recalling that $\mathbb{P}\bigl(\tau_a < \infty, J_{\tau_{a}} \bigr)=\widetilde{\bold{G}}^a$, solving the second equation w.r.t.\,$\mathbb{P}\bigl(\tau_{ a}> \tau_{ -b} , J_{\tau_{-b}} \bigr) $ and substituting the resulting equation into the first, yields \begin{linenomath*} \end{linenomath*} Finally, by multiplying through by $-\widetilde{\bold{G}}^{-(a+b)}$ on the right, we have \begin{linenomath*} \end{linenomath*} or equivalently \begin{linenomath*} \end{linenomath*} given that $\widetilde{\bold{W}}(\cdot)^{-1}$ exists (see Remark \ref{Reminv}).
+Note that the above result is derived in the absence of the occupation mass matrix, $\widetilde{\bold{L}}$, within the definition of $\W(n)$, reinforcing the point that the scale matrix is uniquely defined up to a (matrix) multiplicative constant.
+The choice for including $\widetilde{\bold{L}}$ in the definition of $\W(n)$, which is only well defined as long as $\widetilde{\bold{L}}$ has finite entries (see Remark \ref{RemInvert} for conditions), will become apparent in the following.